|Qualification type:||Foundation Degree|

 The module highlights to students the importance of making a commitment to on-going personal and professional development after qualification and throughout their career as a qualified practitioner.
 As a result, the professional standards expected to be maintained are embedded in the ethical framework underpinning this programme.

 To achieve the foundation degree you will need both to demonstrate academic and clinical competence.
 This is achieved through a variety of written academic assignments, oral presentations, observation and reflection of practice together with records of supervised clinical practice within a counselling agency and completion of individual personal therapy.

 You can apply to the BA (Hons) in Therapeutic Counselling (top-ups).
-Also you may wish to pursue BACP accreditation.
+Also you may wish to pursue BACAP accreditation.